for the Faithful

 - Proclaimers of the Word, commonly known as Lectors, proclaim the Word of God at Mass.
 Lectors should be practicing Catholics who have the ability to read the Word of God in a clear, articulate voice so that the Word of God is able to be heard and easily understood.

 - The primary role of the altar server is to assist the priest in the celebration of the Mass.
 This is done through specific actions and by setting an example to the congregation by active participation in the Liturgy by their actions, singing of hymns, responses of the people, looking alert and sitting or standing at the appropriate times.
 Servers generally range in age from 3rd grade (depending upon individual maturity level) to adult.
-Click here for 2015-16 altar server registration form.
+Click here for an altar server registration form.

 - Willingness to respond to your Baptismal call to serve the people of God, in the capacity of an Usher, reflects a commitment to Christ.
 Willingness to commit to a schedule; to arrive on time/early and to be a friendly, welcoming presence to those coming to worship at St. Patrick is a further reflection of your willingness to respond fully to your Baptismal call.
 Both men and women of all ages are encouraged to become an Usher/Greeter.
 All are welcome!